houshuang2018/PSPires/README.md

                         out.
 -n NAME, --name NAME  Project name.
 PSPires would use this name to create temporary file
                         directory.
 If not specified, the name would be PSPires_tmpDir.
---dont_resume         By default, each re-run would use previous temporary files to resume
-                        from the step it crashed.
-When dont_resume is on, PSPires would clean up the temporary files and start from the beginning.
---dont_remove         By default, PSPires would clean up temporary files.
-When dont_remove
-                        is on, PSPires would keep temporary files.
---complete            By default, PSPires would not include the features calculated by
-                        ProtDCal software as the calculation is time-consuming and contribute little to the model performance.
-When complex is on, PSPires would calculate ProtDCal features and it may take much longer time.
 -t THRESHOLD, --threshold THRESHOLD
                       Threshold of pLDDT score to get idr regions.
 The default value is 70.
 -c CUTOFF, --cutoff CUTOFF